dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

    * Date Specimen sent to laboratory
    * Type of Specimen

-   Stage 3: Lab Results
+   Stage 4: Final Classification
-   * PCR Date
+   * Final classification
-   * PCR test Result
-   * Type of Specimen

-4. Select OU : Lao PDR, Facility - Level 3

-5. Case Notification Date: This Month and Last 3 Month

 ![](resources/images/linelist/enrollnew3.png)

-Click on Update
+6. Click on Update

 ![](resources/images/linelist/enrollnew4.png)

 #### STOP!
-Have them perform Exercise 5
+Have them perform Exercise 6

 ### Create a line list program using legends

+> Note: Defining Legend sets - Before using legends in a line list, you need to define the legend sets in maintenance.
+Legend sets categorize data into different ranges with corresponding colors.

 Legends are used to create visual representations of data, such as color-coded maps or charts, to help interpret the data more easily.
-When it comes to creating legends in a line list app within DHIS2, the process involves the following steps

-    Define Legend sets - Before using legends in a line list, you need to define legend sets.
-Legend sets categorize data into different ranges with corresponding colors.
+A chart with a line list applied is saved as "".
+You can review this chart before moving on.

-Using legends in line list,kindly follow the below steps to create line list
+Follow these steps to create this line list.

-**Input** - Select “Event”.

-**Program** :“Case-based Surveillance”.
+- **Input** : Event

+- **Program** : Case-based Surveillance

-**Stage** : "Diagnostic and Clinical Information"
+- **Stage** : Diagnostic and Clinical Information

 ![](resources/images/linelist/legendimagenew1.png)

+In the program dimensions tab

+- **Organization unit** 0001 CH Mahosot

+- **Date of notification** Last 3 months

- Select Attributes:
+Select the Attributes:

-* System case ID
 * Given Name
+* Family Name
 * Date of Birth
-* Home Address
+* CBS_Clinical Diagnosis

  Select Data Elements:
 * Temperature at Admission
-* Travel days outside district before onset of Rash

 ![](resources/images/linelist/legendimagenew2.png)

-**Date of notification** Last 3 month

-**Organization unit** 0001 CH Mahosot

 **Options** > Go to Legend